-9.0 Sourcing requirements for All Products Sourcing requirement Guidance & Reasons 9.1 Nanoparticles Linked to SA Standards 5.11.3 &amp; SA NI 5.11.3 Organic products must not contain or consist of engineered nanoparticles (incidental nanoparticles are exempt).
+9.0 Sourcing requirements for All Products Sourcing requirement Guidance & Reasons 9.1 Nanoparticles Linked to SA GB 5.11.3 & SA NI 5.11.3 Organic products must not contain or consist of engineered nanoparticles (incidental nanoparticles are exempt).
 Guidance: We are not aware of any organic food products currently at risk of containing nanoparticles.
 However, we will monitor and update this requirement accordingly, should we become aware of risk products or ingredients.
 Reason: Nanomaterials may introduce new or heightened risks of toxicity, which are currently little understood.
 The possible effects of these nanomaterials on the environment, human and animal health are currently unknown.
-9.2 Using organic additives Linked to SA Standard 6.4.1 &amp; SA NI 6.4.1 Organic additives must be used, if available and in sufficient quantity.
-Non-organic forms of the following additives must not be used: a) Locust bean gum Guidance: Organic products only containing ingredients processed in the UK/EU meet this requirement.
-If importing a product from outside the UK/EU, or using processed ingredients from outside the UK/EU, check the label and/or technical b) Guargum specification to confirm that these additives are c) Arabic gum from organic production. d) Lecithins This is an EU & UK organic standard, but not all e) Extracts of rosemary organic products or ingredients imported into the f) Tara gum EU or UK from equivalent third countries will g) Glycerol necessarily meet this standard h) Beeswax i) Carnauba wax Reason: j) Erythritol Organic ingredients should always be used where they are available and are of sufficient quality and In cases where the above organic additives are unavailable in a country outside the UK & EU or organic additives are available, but quantity.
-This helps to grow the market for organic ingredients and by doing so, increases the positive impacts of organic production. not suitable for the product, the Soil Association Certification Committee may review whether sufficient justification is provided for not using them.
-9.3 Permitted additives Guidance: Organic products only containing Linked to SA Standards 6.4.2 & SA NI 6.4.2 Guidance: Organic products only containing ingredients processed in the GB, NI & the EU meet Products or ingredients used may only this requirement.
-If using a product imported from contain additives permitted in standard outside GB, NI & the EU, or using processed 6.4.2. and SA NI 6.4.2 ingredients from outside GB, NI & the EU, check the label and/or technical specification to see if it contains only additives permitted in standards 6.4.2. and SA NI 6.4.2. and SA INF 0.4.2.
-Reason: These are GB & EU organic standards, but not all organic products or ingredients imported into the GB, NI & EU from equivalent third countries will necessarily meet this standard.
-9.4 Ingredients which must be organic Reason: The GB and EU Organic Regulations allow Linked to SA Standards 6.6.2 & SA NI 6.6.2 some specific ingredients to be used as non-organic because they are not thought to be widely available Products must use the following list of in organic form.
-However, the GB & EU lists of permitted non-organic ingredients are outdated, ingredients in organic form: and some of the items are now available as organic. a) gooseberries ( Ribes uva-crispa ) Where this is the case, licensees must use the b) watercress ( Nasturtium officinale ) organic version.
-This meets consumer expectations c) spirulina ( Arthrospira platensis ) of organic products, helps to grow the market for d) chlorella organic ingredients and by doing so, increases the positive impacts of organic production.
+9.2 Using organic additives Linked to SA GB 6.4.1 & SA NI 6.4.1 Organic additives must be used, if available and in sufficient quantity.
+Organic forms of the following additives must be used: a) Locust bean gum b) Guar gum c) Arabic gum d) Lecithins e) Extracts of rosemary f) Tara gum powder g) Glycerol h) Beeswax i) Carnauba wax j) Erythritol In cases where the above organic additives are unavailable in that country or organic additives are available, but not suitable for Guidance: Organic products only containing ingredients processed in the UK/EU currently meet this requirement.
+Reason: Organic ingredients should always be used where they are available and are of sufficient quality and quantity.
+This helps to grow the market for organic ingredients and by doing so, increases the positive impacts of organic production.